AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Enhanced Features in Aviatrix Release 6.7.1185**

 * **Transit Peering over Public Network** – Aviatrix Transit Gateway peering over public network now supports Transit Gateway peering over the internet using Insane Mode High-Performance Encryption (HPE) between GCP and Azure, AWS, OCI. `<http://docs.aviatrix.com/HowTos/transit_gateway_peering.html#peering-over-public-network>`_.
 * **Subnet-Level Inspection in Azure** – Subnet-Level inspection in Azure is enhanced to optimize intra-VNet traffic behavior.
 With this optimization, traffic between VMs in the same subnet and intra-VNet traffic between VMs in different subnets and the same subnet group is routed through the Azure native Virtual Network instead of the Aviatrix Spoke Gateway.
-If traffic inspection is desired between subnets in a Vnet, the subnets must be in different subnet groups.
+If traffic inspection is desired between subnets in a VNet, the subnets must be in different subnet groups.
 For more information, refer to Using Subnet Inspection in Azure to Redirect Subnet-Level Traffic to `Aviatrix Transit FireNet and NGFW <http://docs.aviatrix.com/HowTos/transit_subnet_inspection_azure.html>`_.

 **UI enhancements in Aviatrix Release 6.7.1185**